-- a) Governments should consider long-term public investment, and encourage private investment, in research and development, including interdisciplinary efforts, to spur innovation in trustworthy AI that focus on challenging technical issues and on AI-related social, legal and ethical implications and policy issues. - b) Governments should also consider public investment and encourage private investment in open datasets that are representative and respect privacy and data protection to support an environment for AI research and development that is free of inappropriate bias and to improve interoperability and use of standards.
+- a) Governments should consider long-term public investment, and encourage private investment, in research and development and open science, including interdisciplinary efforts, to spur innovation in trustworthy AI that focus on challenging technical issues and on AI-related social, legal and ethical implications and policy issues. - b) Governments should also consider public investment and encourage private investment in opensource tools and open datasets that are representative and respect privacy and data protection to support an environment for AI research and development that is free of harmful bias and to improve interoperability and use of standards.

 2.2.
-Fostering a digital ecosystem for Al
+Fostering an inclusive Al-enabling ecosystem

-Governments should foster the development of, and access to, a digital ecosystem for trustworthy Al. Such an ecosystem includes in particular digital technologies and infrastructure, and mechanisms for sharing Al knowledge, as appropriate.
+Governments should foster the development of, and access to, an inclusive, dynamic, sustainable, and interoperable digital ecosystem for trustworthy Al. Such an ecosystem includes inter alia, data, Al technologies, computational and connectivity infrastructure, and mechanisms for sharing Al knowledge, as appropriate.
 In this regard, governments should consider promoting mechanisms, such as data trusts, to support the safe, fair, legal and ethical sharing of data.

 2.3.
-Shaping an enabling policy environment for Al
+Shaping an enabling interoperable governance and policy environment for Al

-- a) Governments should promote a policy environment that supports an agile transition from the research and development stage to the deployment and operation stage for trustworthy AI systems.
-To this effect, they should consider using experimentation to provide a controlled environment in which AI systems can be tested, and scaled-up, as appropriate. - b) Governments should review and adapt, as appropriate, their policy and regulatory frameworks and assessment mechanisms as they apply to AI systems to encourage innovation and competition for trustworthy AI.
+- a) Governments should promote an agile policy environment that supports transitioning from the research and development stage to the deployment and operation stage for trustworthy Al systems.
+To this effect, they should consider using experimentation to provide a controlled environment in which Al systems can be tested, and scaled-up, as appropriate.
+They should also adopt outcome-based approaches that provide flexibility in achieving governance objectives and co-operate within and across jurisdictions to promote interoperable governance and policy environments, as appropriate. - b) Governments should review and adapt, as appropriate, their policy and regulatory frameworks and assessment mechanisms as they apply to AI systems to encourage innovation and competition for trustworthy AI.